If you have contacts in Excel files, you can import these lists into the Chronicle database. Here's how:

 - On the People or Organization tab, click the Tools button found in the tool bar and select Import People or Import Organization.

-- This opens the same import tool used for both people and organizations.
+- This opens the same import tool used for both people and organizations so you can import from the people tab or organization tab.

 - From your hard drive pick the Excel file to import from.
 Chronicle assumes that the contacts will be on the first worksheet in the file.